 How to grow zucchini in a greenhouse

-- Pack your two-inch seedling pots with soilless seed starting mixture.
+- Pack your two-inch seedling pots with the soilless seed-starting mixture.

 - Put one zucchini seed in every pot and coat it with half an inch of soil.